fred9302/midnight-discord-with-latte/README.md

 # **This is not the original version of the midnight theme**
-The goal of this fork is to also include a version of the theme that matches the catpuccin latte color palette.
+The goal of this fork is to also include a version of the theme that matches the catppuccin latte color palette.

 ---